SophWach/LMM-and-PCA-for-pairwise-sampling/README.md

 ## Funding

-The German Ministry of Education and Research (BMBF, Germany) funded this experiment in the framework of the project ORDIAmur (031B1070) as part of the BonaRes funding initiative.
+The German Ministry of Research, Technology and Space (BMFTR, Germany) funded this experiment in the framework of the project ORDIAmur (031B1070) as part of the BonaRes funding initiative.